wireapp/wire-server/docs/developer/features.md

-or a combination of all three levels, where configuration on a per-user level may override configuration defined for the the team, which may override configuration defined at the instance level.
+or a combination of all three levels, where configuration on a per-user level may override configuration defined for the the team, which may override configuration defined at the instance level.  or instance may override team (eg. when security settings are enforced so team admins do not have the power to break security policy).  details depend on the individual feature.

 ## Feature Configuration API